ddaypunk06/gatsby-blog/src/posts/2020-02-04-for-you-mom.md

 `youtube: VXJoexZBMcA`

-> Not everyone grows up to be an astronaut,
+> Not everyone grows up to be an astronaut
+>
-> Not everyone was born to be a king,
+> Not everyone was born to be a king
+>
-> Not everyone can be Freddie Mercury,
+> Not everyone can be Freddie Mercury
+>
-> But everyone can raise their glass and sing.
+> But everyone can raise their glass and sing
+>
+>
-> Well I haven't always been a perfect person,
+> Well I haven't always been a perfect person
+>
-> Well I haven't done what mum and dad had dreamed,
+> Well I haven't done what mum and dad had dreamed
+>
-> But on the day I die, I'll say at least I fucking tried.
+> But on the day I die, I'll say at least I fucking tried
+>
+>
-> That's the only eulogy I need,
+> That's the only eulogy I need
+>
 > That's the only eulogy I need.